 As we head towards Christmas there are events and activities aplenty to get you in the festive mood with illuminated trails starting this month to kindle your enthusiasm for the season ahead

-At the home of the Heritage and Rural Skills Centre at Coleshill, explore this makers market to discover artisan gifts hand made by local crafts people and craft course providers.
+At the home of the Heritage and Rural Skills Centre at Coleshill, explore the makers market to discover artisan gifts handmade by local crafts people and craft course providers.
 Browse locally handmade crafts, gifts, and much more.
 Bring the kids along to enjoy some festive children’s activities too on Sunday, 24th November.

 Steam into Christmas at Didcot Railway Centre and help Santa find his missing reindeer, November 30th and selected dates in December.
 The reindeer have escaped and are lost, he needs them to deliver all the presents on Christmas Eve.
 You’ll receive a special passport and stocking as you enter as well as a small gift at each reindeer station.
 On December 17th book for a very special one-man show, A Christmas Carol features Gerald Dickens, Charles’ great great grandson.
 Book at Didcot Railway Centre